MUTOR-2/ScienceOfMusic/example-unit.md

 at least four spaces.
 It can also be done by `surrounding text in backticks.`

-Preformatted code will not be processed by the Markdown interpreter and will be rendered as a stylized differently than the other text, as shown in the code blocks throughout this document.
+Preformatted code will not be processed by the Markdown interpreter and will be rendered stylized differently than the other text, as shown in the code blocks throughout this document.

 ### Inline HTML